Skip to content

 It defaults to software if no value is set or hardware transcoding fails.
 Please refer to the FFmpeg documentation for a full list of encoders and their implementation status.
 We welcome contributions to support additional encoders.

-For transcoding to work, FFmpeg must be enabled and installed.
+For video transcoding to work, FFmpeg must be enabled and installed.
 When using our Docker images, it is already pre-installed.
 In addition, the service must have permission to use the related video devices.
 This depends on your hardware and operating system, so we can only give you examples that may need to be changed to work for you.

-Bitrate Limiting
+Bitrate Limit

 You can limit the bitrate of the AVC encoder with the config option PHOTOPRISM_FFMPEG_BITRATE.
 Keep in mind that this is a "soft limit", so the actual bitrate varies and depends on the encoder used as well as the specific FFmpeg parameters, which in turn depend on the encoder.
 It may also depend on the operating system and the GPU drivers.